Invasion of Naples (1806): Gaeta

 Realizing that Gaeta could not be cheaply taken, the French appointed General of Brigade Jacques David Martin de Campredon, an engineering expert, to direct the siege.
-In order to get close enough to blast a breach in the walls, the French began digging parallels into the ground in front of Monte Sacco.
-Because the soil was rocky, this process was difficult.
-Meanwhile, Hesse was loath to mount sorties to destroy the French siege lines because the Neapolitan soldiers would frequently desert to the French.
-Hesse requested assistance from his government, but did not receive any right away because Admiral Smith was fully employed in supporting the guerrilla war in Calabria.
+To get close enough to blast a breach in the walls, the French began digging parallels into the ground in front of Monte Sacco.
+Because the soil was rocky, this process was complex.
+Hesse was reluctant to mount sorties to destroy the French siege lines because the Neapolitan soldiers would frequently desert to the French.
+Hesse requested assistance from his government but did not receive any right away because Admiral Smith was fully employed in supporting the guerrilla war in Calabria.
 At length, Smith's squadron arrived at Gaeta and dropped off food, four heavy cannons, and the partisan leader Michele Pezza, also known as Fra Diavolo.
 Smith also ordered some gunboats under Captain Richardson to stand by the fortress, a reinforcement which proved troublesome to the enemy.
-Sometime in April, the Royal Navy landed Fra Diavolo and considerable force of irregulars near the mouth of the Garigliano.
-Their raid was successful at first but the partisans were finally scattered and Fra Diavolo made his way back to Gaeta.
-When Fra Diavolo was later implicated in a scheme to betray Gaeta, Hesse had him shipped back to Palermo in chains.
+Sometime in April, the Royal Navy landed Fra Diavolo and a considerable force of irregulars near the mouth of the Garigliano.
+Their raid was successful initially, but the partisans were finally scattered, and Fra Diavolo returned to Gaeta.
+When Fra Diavolo was later implicated in a scheme to betray Gaeta, Hesse shipped him back to Palermo in chains.

 Until the end of May, the French besiegers never had more than 4,000 men.
-But after that date they started to get heavily reinforced so that their numbers doubled by 28 June.
+But after that date, they started to get heavily reinforced, so their numbers doubled by 28 June.
 On that day, Masséna took personal command of the siege.
 In the meantime, the garrison made sorties on 13 and 15 May, putting a few cannons out of action and carrying off some prisoners.
 By early June, the French had dug parallels within 200 yd of the fortress and constructed batteries for 100 cannons.
 All the work was done under murderous defensive fire from Gaeta.
 French General of Brigade Joseph Sécret Pascal-Vallongue was mortally wounded in the head on 12 June and died on the 17th.